 - additional limes, coarse kosher salt, coarse sugar for garnish (opt)

 - **Plan ahead!
-This needs about 4 hours to freeze bowl and 4 hours to set up in the freezer before enjoying.**
+You will need about 4 hours to freeze the bowl and 4 hours for sherbet to set up in the freezer.**

 - Assemble ice cream maker, turn on, and pour in liquid.
 Let mix for about 20 minutes or until it resembles soft ice cream.
 Pour into freezer safe dish and freeze for several hours or overnight.

 Amount Per Serving:Calories: 242 Total Fat: 2g Saturated Fat: 1g Trans Fat: 0g Unsaturated Fat: 1g Cholesterol: 9mg Sodium: 243mg Carbohydrates: 48g Net Carbohydrates: 0g Fiber: 1g Sugar: 39g Sugar Alcohols: 0g Protein: 4g

 Join the Club!

 Get delicious recipes delivered straight to your inbox each week!
 Plus learn how to take back suppertime in your home.